alptugan/blog-teaching/content/Courses/COD 207 Creative Coding I.md

 > [Labs \| Art and Interaction Computing](https://comp.anu.edu.au/courses/comp1720/labs/)
 > [Creative Coding Projects](https://available-anaconda-10d.notion.site/That-Creative-Code-Page-c5550ef2f7574126bdc77b09ed76651b)

-> [!NOTE] How should you include the Creative Coding into your CV
-> When designing your portfolio include the programming skill as creative coding (Javascript, p5.js).
-> Other than the above, follow the instructions below;
-> - ps5js ❌
-> - p5js ❌
-> - coding ❌
-> - programming ❌
-> - openProcessing ❌
-> - Creative Coding (Javascript) ✅
-> - Creative Coding (Javascript, p5.js) ✅
-> - Programming (Javascript, p5.js framework) ✅
->

 ## Introduction
 COD 207 Creative Coding I is a foundational course designed to introduce students to the essential principles of programming within the realm of creative coding.
 Through hands-on experiences with algorithmic art practices, students will gain a comprehensive understanding of the fundamental concepts that underlie this innovative field.